How to Find a Good Breeder

 Yes, a puppy or kitten guarantee is a real thing.
 If your pet develops a severe health condition shortly after coming home caused by a genetic defect, your breeder should have a guarantee in place.
 Similarly if you and your pet are exceptionally ill suited to each other, your breeder should be able to take them back within a certain time frame.
 Some breeders even have lifelong conditions, which means that if you are unable to care for your pet you must return them to the breeder and not surrender them to a shelter.

 Identifying a good breeder is essential when buying a new pet.
 Not only do you want to avoid funding irresponsible or immoral breeders, you want to ensure the pet you are buying is healthy and will have a good temperament.
-These tips are to help you with identifying good breeders who love dogs they are rearing and take care in producing defective free pets to join your family.
+These tips are to help you with finding good, reputable breeders who love the dogs they are rearing and take care and responsibility in producing defective free pets to join your family.

 Want to read more?
 Check out our other articles: